 - Fulham is the longest-standing professional team still operating, having been founded in 1879.
 In comparison, AFC Wimbledon was founded in 2002 by supporters of its evolved predecessor Wimbledon

 - Tottenham Hotspur (Spurs) has the largest capacity ground at Tottenham Hotspur Stadium of 62,062 (although West Ham has a larger unregulated capacity)

-- Various rivalries have arisen as a result of a combination of history, geography, and politics.
-They are fluid and dependent upon which competition the teams are competing in at any given time, but more established ones tend to be;
+- Various rivalries have arisen due to history, geography, and politics.
+They’re fluid and dependent upon which competition the teams are competing in at any given time, but more established ones tend to be;

 - Arsenal and Tottenham (the London Derby)